Introduction to R and RStudio

 • NA values indicate null values, or the absence of a value (0 is still a value!)

-• Summary functions like mean needs you to specify in the arguments how you want it to be handled.
+• Summary functions like mean needs you to specify in the optional argument called na.rm on how you want it to be handled.

 Survey data often contains missing values (NA):